Monitoring democratic institutions through public records

 Weekly Overview

-An important caution: much of this week's evidence comes from speeches by two Democratic senators, which are political documents presenting one side of contested events.
-The underlying court orders are real and verifiable, but the most alarming specific claims require independent corroboration.
+An important caution: much of this week's evidence comes from two Senate floor speeches by opposition-party senators—sources with clear political perspectives.
+The factual claims they make reference real court orders and deployments, but the framing is adversarial.
+Independent verification of specific allegations is not available in this dataset.
 This is AI-generated analysis, not a finding of fact.

 Categories of Concern